richard-hajek/inginx/README.md

   <img src="https://github.com/richard-hajek/inginx/blob/main/docs/inginx.png" />
 </p>

-Nginx is a really powerful software, but it requires non-trivial configuration and its own working directory.
+nginx is a really powerful software, but it requires non-trivial configuration and its own working directory.
 Command-line configuration is possible but verbose.

 **inginx** creates a temporary working directory and assembles an nginx configuration optimized for common use cases.